 Don’t forget to add the trigger for an event.

 LinkedIn web + CAPI event reporting is designed in a way commonly called “redundant event setup”.
-This means that you may report an event from the LinkedIn Insight tag and additionally via the LinkedIn CAPI tag.
-In order to avoid overreporting, you should send an identical event ID with the web and server event.
-The web event has a higher priority and will be counted as a conversion, and if the same conversion with the same event ID will be delivered via CAPI - such event will be discarded.
+This means that a single conversion event can be sent through both the LinkedIn Insight Tag (web event) and the LinkedIn Conversions API tag (server event).
+To avoid double-counting, you must include a shared eventID across both methods.
+The web event has a higher priority and will be counted as a conversion, and if the same conversion with the same event ID is delivered via CAPI tag, such an event will be discarded.
 Please be sure to handle this process properly for accurate conversion tracking.

 The LinkedIn Insight tag is a small JavaScript code snippet that you can add to your website to enhance your LinkedIn advertising capabilities.
 It enables conversion tracking, website retargeting, and access to audience insights by collecting data from LinkedIn members who visit your site.
 With the Insight tag, you can start collecting website visitor data for retargeting and audience insights, but for conversion tracking, you'll still need to set up separate tags for each event.
 This is especially important if you're using both client-side and server-side tracking, as you’ll need to pass an event_id to ensure proper deduplication.